c64scene-ar/4kindness/4kindness_internals.en.rst

 It is a compromise: RAM memory or execution speed & more verbose code

-    .. note:: The algorithm can be written quietly in C. In fact We use cc65_ as an assembler.
-And mixing C with assembler can Be very useful.
-But it is outside the scope of the "asm circulation" The how to use C.
+    .. note:: The algorithm can be written quietly in C. In fact we use cc65_ as
+      an assembler.
+And mixing C with assembler can be very useful.
+But it is outside the scope of the "asm circulation" the how to use C.

 Code Generator